Rubensrma/Instagram-DIO/README.md

-# Recriando a página inicial do Instagram
+# Recriando a página inicial do Instagram:earth_americas:

 - **Prof. Gabriela Pinheiro**  - **Digital Innovation One**